Mohamed Harkat: In Canada

 Holding about $1000, Harkat flew from Malaysia to Toronto via the United Kingdom on October 6, 1995.
 He contacted Taher, a colleague he had met in 1994 in Peshawar then living in Ottawa, Ontario.
 He arranged to meet him at the Ottawa bus station, since he said he had been told that it was best to start a refugee claim from the city.
 Taher met him at the bus terminal and took him to the mosque, where he was introduced to Abrihim, a convert to Islam who lived beside the mosque.
 He allowed Harkat to live with him for a week or two.

 Harkat said that he would be persecuted by the Algerian government if he returned, due to his past membership in the FIS.
-His claim was accepted on February 24, 1997.
-In March, he applied for Permanent Resident status.
+His claim was accepted on February 24, 1997 and he was recognized as a refugee by Canada.
+In March of that year, he applied for Permanent Resident status.

+He worked as a gas station attendant and a deliveryman for Pizza Pizza during his first seven years in Canada.

 While attending prayers at the Ottawa Mosque on Northwestern Avenue, he met Mohamed el-Barseigy, who was looking for someone to share his apartment.
 Accepting el-Barseigy's offer of a drive back to Toronto, Harkat was introduced to Ahmed Khadr, who was also in the van.
 Harkat has said that Khadr was silent during most of the trip, and his only advice to Harkat was "tell the truth to immigration authorities."
 (A Federal Court justice commented that this was "inherently implausible and incredible".)
 They never met again after the 5-hour drive.